 In the Futures market, contracts are traded based upon a certain size and date on the commodities market.
 The contracts in this market have details that specify the units being traded and the dates of settlement.

 The contracts in either of these markets are biding.
 However, contracts can be sold and bought before their expiry date.
-These markets offer risk protection when trading in the foreign exchange market.
+These markets offer risk protection when trading in the forex market.
 Big companies that want to hedge against fluctuations are the ones that use these markets.
 However, speculators also participate in these markets.